How to Make Vinaigrette Dressings

 1. Choosing the right oil for vinaigrette dressings

 The only rule is to choose a flavorful oil to make your vinaigrette dressing.
 This can be a top-of-the-line extra-virgin olive oil from a specialty shop, or just a mid-tier but tasty one that you always reach for.
-You can also use avocado oil, coconut oil, walnut oil, or another oil that piques your interest or that’s already in your pantry.
-It doesn't need to be particularly fancy—you just need to like it!
+You can also use avocado oil, coconut oil, walnut oil or another oil that piques your interest or that’s already in your pantry.
+It doesn't need to be particularly fancy — you just need to like it!
+You can also learn how to make infused olive oils yourself at home.

 2. Choosing the right vinegar for vinaigrette dressings